 With the exception of the Italian Alba white truffle, wild Perigord truffles are scarcer and more desirable than other truffle varietals.
 They grow beneath the surface of soil in forest and mountainous areas in symbiosis with oak and hazel trees.
 Truffle hunters enlist the help of pigs and dogs, with their acute sense of smell, to unearth these culinary delights – though pigs are known to snaffle the truffles for themselves on occasion.
 It seems they know a good thing when they find it!

-Join us before we flip Maude on its head in 2018.
-Reservations for December's Black Truffle Menu open 1st November 2017.
+Reservations for December's Black Truffle Menu open 1st November 2016.